Spani family

-The Spani (alternatively, Span) were a northern Albanian noble family.
-They emerged in the 14th century as an important family in the fortified town of Drivasto (Drisht) and owned large estates in the wider area of Shkodra.
-In the late 15th century, a large part of it settled in Venetian territories, primarily Venice itself and Dalmatia.
+The Spani family was a noble Albanian family that emerged in the 14th century.
+They owned large estates in and around the fortified town of Drivasto and in neighbouring Scutari.
+During the late 15th century, a faction of the family settled in Venetian territories, primarily Venice itself and Dalmatia.

 History

-The Spani family originated from the Albanian Shpani tribe.
+The Spani family possibly derived from the Shpani tribe.
 Their surname has acquired different interpretations.
-Spani may derive from the Greek word spanos (translated as beardless or barren).
+Spani may derive from the Greek word spanos (translated as "beardless, barren").
 The widespread use of span-/špan- derived toponyms in specific areas of Montenegro has produced another theory which proposes that it's a name which was adopted by the native Illyrian inhabitants who lived in the karst hill regions of Montenegro and was originally used by the Greeks of the Adriatic emporia to refer to the habitat of the natives as barren ground.

+However, according to a more linguistically and historically based analysis, the Spani may derive their name from the Albanian term shpan (< shtëpân) referring to a head shepherd or a cheese-making herdsman.
+During the medieval period, the related South Slavic term stopan denoted a rank of ruler or landowner, demonstrating a slight semantic shift.
+The reduction of shtëpan into shpan is demonstrated in Albanian micro-toponymy and family names.
+For example, in the village of Shëngjergj the micro-toponym Gurra Shpanajve (translating to "rocks/stones of the Shpani") refers to an area used as pasture by the local Shtëpani family.
+The surname Shpani is also found in Bushkash near Ulëz.

 In medieval Venetian material, their name is usually found in the forms Span or Spani.
 In Albanian the name is found in the forms Spani, Shpani or Shpanaj.
 In Croatia and Serbia, it is rendered as Spanić and Spanović.
 Since the 15th century, the family promoted a claim that their name referred to their descent from the family of Theodosius the Great whose origin was from the province of Hispania.
+Regarding Spanić (Spaniq), it is found in 1380 also in Ragusa.
+A branch of this family with the surname Spanić existed on the island of Korčula in the 16th century, while another lived branch in Šibenik (Sebenico).